-There is no one corn hybrid that will fit every field in Georgia.
+No one corn hybrid fits every field in Georgia.
 Every year there is a vast array of corn hybrids marketed by numerous companies in Georgia.
 Each hybrid varies from the others in relative maturity; lodging, disease, and insect resistance; grain quality; yield potential; and adaptability to differing geographical and production scenarios.
 Keep your production practices and field conditions in mind when selecting hybrids for the year.
+It's good to plant at least 3 different hybrids in any one year.

 Proper hybrid selection is probably the most important decision you will make in determining final yields.
 The best place to start when selecting corn hybrids is the previous year's Corn Hybrid Performance Bulletins (https://swvt.uga.edu/summer-crops/corn.html).
 This data will provide you with a good reference yield potential for the different regions in the state when grown under good production practices.
+Local data from County agents is valuable.
 After this consult your seed dealer's fact sheets and sales reps to determine which hybrids they recommend for your specific production system.

 Any corn hybrid planted in Georgia should contain some level of resistance to leaf foliar diseases.
 This is especially true in irrigated environments where increased humidity levels, fluctuating water availability, and high populations will favor many diseases.
-Important foliar diseases to consider are: northern and southern corn leaf blight, grey leaf spot, common rust, southern rust, anthracnose, and maize chlorotic dwarf virus.
+Important foliar diseases to consider are northern and southern corn leaf blight, grey leaf spot, common rust, southern rust, anthracnose, and maize chlorotic dwarf virus.